-Our Sole Contention is Increasing Accessibility
+Our Sole Contention is Accessibility

 Currently, companies are able to charge as much as they would like for drugs, especially in situations where one company has a monopoly.
-For example, Bernstein 16 at the New York Times writes that upon acquiring the rights to a critical drugs for patients with life-threatening infections, Turing Pharmaceuticals raised its price by 5500 percent-from \$13.50 to \$750 per tablet.
+For example, Bernstein 16 at the New York Times reports that upon acquiring the rights to a critical drug for patients with life-threatening infections, Turing Pharmaceuticals raised its price by 5500 percent-from \$13.50 to \$750 per tablet.

-This is not an isolated incident.
-Tirrell 17 at CNBC reports that many other pharma companies have exploited the opake, multi-layered and dysfunctional value chain around pharmaceutical pricing to their advantage, leveraging the FDA's suboptimal regulatory approach to generics to create artificial, unwarranted and inappropriate monopolies.
+Tirrell 17 at CNBC explains that this is not an isolated incident.
+Many other pharma companies have exploited the opaque, multi-layered and dysfunctional value chain around pharmaceutical pricing to their advantage, leveraging the FDA's suboptimal regulatory approach to generics to create artificial, unwarranted and inappropriate monopolies.

-Thus, Augustine 18 at the National Academies of Sciences, Engineering, and Medicine writes that major price increases for generic drugs have become increasingly common as more than half of existing generics are now produced by a single supplier.
+This isn't just the case of some drugs being expensive before patents expire.
+Augustine 18 at the National Academies of Sciences, Engineering, and Medicine writes that major price increases for generic drugs have become increasingly common as more than half of existing generics are now produced by a single supplier.